Signs of Benadryl Overdose In Dogs & What to Do

 Benadryl, known by its generic name diphenhydramine, is a popular over-the-counter antihistamine that many pet owners consider for their dogs.
 It’s often used to help with allergies, motion sickness, and even anxiety.
 While it can be effective, it can have serious consequences if not used correctly.
 Originally designed for humans, Benadryl has made its way into veterinary use because of its versatility and generally mild side effects when given correctly.

 However, the difference between safe use and potential harm can be small, so it’s essential to understand how to give your dog Benadryl.
-Dosages will likely differ from human to dogs due to differences in metabolism and physiology.
+Dosages will likely differ from humans to dogs due to differences in metabolism and physiology.
 This guide will walk you through important facts about giving Benadryl to your furry friend, including dosage recommendations, signs of overdose, and how to keep your pup safe.

 Check with Your Vet Before Giving Benadryl